kshern/image-tools-mcp/README.md

 3. Restart Claude Desktop
 4. Ask Claude to get image dimensions: "Can you tell me the dimensions of this image: https://example.com/image.jpg?"
+5. Ask Claude to compress an image: "Can you compress this image: https://example.com/image.jpg?"
+6. Ask Claude to compress a local image: "Can you compress this image: D:/path/to/image.png?"
+7. Ask Claude to compress a local image folder: "Can you compress this folder: D:/imageFolder?"

 #### Using with MCP Client Library